Why Saratoga

 What buying in Saratoga actually involves

 Same fiduciary discipline as on every Lily Garipova representation: read every disclosure end-to-end, model the carrying cost (mortgage + property tax + HOA + insurance), walk the property at multiple times of day, and stay willing to walk you away from a property that does not pencil.
-Saratoga-specific particulars are covered in the FAQ below; the K-8 district fragmentation (Saratoga Union vs Cupertino Union vs Campbell Union vs Moreland) and the 9-12 assignment (Saratoga HS vs Lynbrook / Monta Vista / Homestead via Fremont Union HSD) are the two highest-leverage pre-offer steps for family buyers, with the school-district premium driving $500K to $2M of the comparable-property price spread.
+Saratoga-specific particulars are covered in the FAQ below; the K-8 district fragmentation (Saratoga Union vs Cupertino Union vs Campbell Union vs Moreland) and the 9-12 assignment (Saratoga HS vs Lynbrook / Monta Vista / Homestead via Fremont Union HSD) are the two highest-leverage pre-offer steps.
+Attendance assignment is set by parcel and third-party school rankings differ by school, so verify the exact K-8 (kindergarten through grade 8) and 9-12 (grades 9 through 12) assignment with the district registrar before an offer.

 What selling in Saratoga involves